Atiba Hutchinson: International career

 Hutchinson was once again awarded the 2015 Canadian Men's Player of the Year by the CFA, marking his fourth straight award and fifth in the last six years.
 He went on to win the title again in 2016 and 2017.
 However, Canada would not fare any better in attempting to qualify for the 2018 FIFA World Cup, failing to advance to the fifth round of CONCACAF qualification.
 Disillusioned and believing that his best years had been wasted with the team, Hutchinson would later say that "in my head, I was done.
 I wasn't coming back to Canada, I swear."

 After declining to participate in 2016 and 2017 friendly matches and missing the 2017 CONCACAF Gold Cup, Hutchinson was persuaded to rejoin by coach John Herdman, newly arrived from Canada's much more successful women's national team.
 Herdman believed Hutchinson would add a valuable veteran presence to a team of up-and-coming talents like Alphonso Davies and Jonathan David.
 Upon his recall to the team in October 2018, he indicated he was looking to retire from the Canadian national team after the 2019 CONCACAF Gold Cup.
 He was named to the squad for that tournament on 30 May 2019.

 Hutchinson however remained active for Canada, and in March 2021 he accepted a call-up for 2022 FIFA World Cup qualifiers against Bermuda and the Cayman Islands.
 This new cycle was far more successful than any he had seen before, and they reached the final stage for the first time in a quarter century.
-Hutchinson said "this time around we've got a team that is full of talent."
+Hutchinson said "this time around we've got a team that is full of talent".
 On 16 November 2021, Hutchinson captained Canada to a 2–1 victory over Mexico at Commonwealth Stadium in Edmonton, which also marked his 90th appearance for his country, surpassing Julian De Guzman as the all-time appearance leader for the men's national team.
 On 27 March, Canada officially qualified for the World Cup with a 4–0 victory over Jamaica at BMO Field in Toronto.
+Hutchinson later described returning for this qualifying cycle and breaking the appearance record as particularly meaningful, saying that he had previously considered ending his international career but decided to remain with the team and that having the record was "special".